 If you frequently use your Instant Pot Pressure Cooker, you've probably experienced a "smelly" lid.
 Here's a simple way to get rid of the smell.
 Fill the Instant Pot with 2 Cups of White Vinegar.
 Seal the lid.
 Use the steam setting for 2 minutes.
 Remove the rubber ring from the lid and let dry completely before using it.

 I also recommend you try my other chili recipe you can make in your Instant Pot - White Bean & Chicken Chili.
 For more great recipes you can make in your Instant Pot, check out my nice collection Instant Pot Recipes.

 An alternative to using chicken broth is Better Than Bouillon.
 I often use it when I don't have broth on hand.

-You will need the following ingredients to make this Chicken Chili recipe in your Instant Pot Pressure Cooker (see recipe card for quantities): Vegetable Oil, Yellow Onion, Jalapeño, Garlic Cloves, Chili Powder, Salt, Ground Cumin, Dried Oregano, Ground Black Pepper, Red Pepper Flakes, Low Sodium Chicken Broth, Boneless Skinless Chicken Thighs, cut into 1 inch pieces, Mexican Hominy and Pinto Beans.
+You will need the following ingredients to make this Chicken Chili recipe in your Instant Pot Pressure Cooker (see recipe card for quantities): Vegetable Oil, Yellow Onion, Jalapeño, Garlic Cloves, Chili Powder, Salt, Ground Cumin, Dried Oregano, Ground Black Pepper, Red Pepper Flakes, Low Sodium Chicken Broth, Boneless Skinless Chicken Thighs, White Hominy and Pinto Beans.
 Optional: All Purpose Flour, Fresh Cilantro, Lime Wedges.

 🥣 How to Make this Instant Pot Hearty Chicken Chili